-The most widely-used PDF software are Adobe Acrobat and Nuance.
+The most widely-used PDF softwares are Adobe Acrobat and Nuance.
 Keep in mind that it is most likely the “pro” versions of these products that will have the redaction tool.
 There are other cheaper workarounds but using them may put your client’s information at risk.
 Be sure to use software specifically made for redaction.
 Drawing a text box or black highlighting confidential content within a document is not properly redaction.

 In addition to software, the individuals who handle confidential documents need training on how to properly redact them.
 Do not assume your staff knows how to properly use the redaction tools in PDF software.
 Check-in with them and provide training if necessary.

 The American Bar Association (ABA) approved a change to the Model Rules of Professional Conduct to make it clear that attorneys have a duty to be competent in technology.
 This includes redaction technology.